BloodyBlade4/gatsby-Cole-Rogers-Developer-Blog-/README.md

-During this personal project, I learned new languages (Node.js, css), tackled the React library, worked to continuously make code cleaner and less dependent, and implented AWS services to host and (continue to) optimize this blog.
+During this personal project, I learned new languages (Node.js, css), tackled the React library, worked to continuously make code cleaner, and implented AWS services to host and (continue to) optimize this blog.

 I will continue to:
-	1. Optimize the code, remove dependencies, and create a clean flow.
+	1. Optimize the code and create a clean flow.
 	2. Update this blog with new projects and development examples as they come.